soubinan/ansible-playbooks/readme.md

-# README
+# Ansible Playbooks

-## Handlers
+## Ansible tips notes

+### Forced Handlers execution (all pending handlers) with handlers flushers

-Do not forget to use handlers flushers when we need handlers to be run before the playbook end (the handler is executed at the place we have the flusher)
+the handlers will be executed at the place we have the handler flusher